WDI-ATX-2018-2019/React-Overview/friday.md

 5. View
 ---
 Well...the view is our react app.
+This is where our events that fire Actions Live.